 Why does this email work so well?
 There are several reasons.
 First, it’s quick, straightforward, maintains a light tone, and sets the reader up for an easy reply -- just one keystroke and I’ll be out of their lives forever (if that’s what they want).
 In addition, the email allows them to be honest without worrying about hurting anyone’s feelings, and they don’t feel pressured to commit to anything.
 Finally, it’s different.

 Since my initial experiment, I’ve sent this email out several more times.
 Most people respond with “C” -- they want to talk, but the timing isn’t right.
 I’m always glad to get this response, as it prevents me from misinterpreting their silence as disinterest.
 I then thank them for their reply and ask if we should set up a meeting 30, 60, or 90 days out -- whatever works best with their schedule.

-I’m sure that with a little customization, this template can work for you as well as it’s worked for me.
-Just keep the subject line in mind: “giving it one last try.”
+I’m sure that with a little customization, this template can bring deals back to life and work for you as well as it’s worked for me.
+Just keep the subject line in mind: “Giving it one last try.”
 This email isn’t meant to replace diligent follow-ups -- you should only deploy it as a final resort.
 It’s best used after a few months of silence, or after 10 attempts with no response.